Home

 In Lewis Carroll's Through the Looking Glass, Humpty Dumpty tells Alice, "When I use a word it means just what I choose it to mean, neither more nor less."
 So does Carroll's maxim apply to an investing glossary?

-Of course, so this investing glossary is included to get all of us on the same page.
+Of course.
+So this investing glossary is included to get all of us on the same page.

 American Depository Receipts (ADR) - A foreign security traded on an American stock exchange.
 Each ADR represents a number of shares of the foreign stock.
 Financial statements may be available in English.